-Articles on Featured Articles, Other ArticlesGo to All Articles
+Articles on Executive Coaching, Featured ArticlesGo to All Articles

 “Tell me what you do with your day and I’ll tell you who you are.”
 Does the day you got up to this morning–make sense to you now that you’re into it?
 Is your day getting you to where you want to be–or are you being dragged down a raging river of events with the current so strong you can just hold on?

 The process of alignment in most organizations today is episodic and often crisis-driven, rather than an organizational strategy.
 Organizations must embrace a system of aligning and coaching their top talent as a business strategy.